ayush7275gupta/HealthSage/README.md

 ## testing.csv

 - This is the dataset which has been used to test our model so that we can know the accuracy of our model. this dataset is predefined with output.

-## project report.pdf

-- This is the complete explaination of Each and every module implemented in software.
-You can refer to the pdf for the detailed explaination of every part.

-## PythonCodeOfAlgorithm.py

-This is the file which consist of dataset and there are various differnt algorithms used for training of our model which are as follows:

-- Decision Tree
-- Random Forest
-- KNearestNeighbour
-- Naive Bayes
-  These four algorithms is used to train our model and all gives an accuracy of over 90

 ## Database